How to Care for Marble Table 10 Simple Tips

 In winter, I’m extra careful about thermal shock – bringing cold items directly onto the table.
 In summer, I watch out for increased humidity and sweating glasses.

-10. Professional Care and Restoration
+10. Professional Care for Marble Table Restoration

 10.1.
 When to call in the experts